- Search The Registry

 - Teacher’s Forum

 - My Account

-Lewis made an album in the late '60s for Stax records that, as one would expect, gave her sound a grittier approach, without compromising the smooth and poppy elements integral to her appeal.
+Lewis made an album in the late '60s for Stax records that, as one would expect, gave her sound a grittier approach without compromising the smooth and poppy elements integral to her appeal.
 It passed mostly unnoticed, though, and Lewis withdrew from the music business after a few other singles.
-The "beach music" scene of the Carolinas remains a mainstay of appreciation for Lewis' records, which continue to enjoy popularity and airplay there decades after their original release.
+The "beach music" scene of the Carolinas remains a mainstay of appreciation for Lewis' records, which continue to enjoy popularity and airplay decades after their original release.

 In 1995, Lewis sings "Baby I'm Yours” on the original soundtrack from the Clint Eastwood, Merle Streep movie "Bridges of Madison County."

 In 2016, Barbara Lewis was inducted into the Michigan Rock and Roll Legends Hall of Fame.
 Health issues forced Lewis to retire from singing in 2017.
 In 2019, "Hello Stranger" featured towards the end of the final episode of Giri/Haji.